Jhegerton/COSC484Project/Javascript/react/484project/README.md

 The page will reload when you make changes.\
 You may also see any lint errors in the console.

+### `npm run start-http`

+Runs th app in the development mode over the http port.\
+Note that to run this command you must grant admin privileges.\
+Open [http://localhost](http://localhost) to view it in your browser.

+The page will reload when you make changes.\
+You may also see any lint errors in the console.

+### `npm run start-https`

+Runs th app in the development mode over the https port.\
+Note that to run this command you must grant admin privileges.\
+Open [https://localhost](https://localhost) to view it in your browser.\

+``
+Note! ---> This feature is still in devolopment
+``

+The page will reload when you make changes.\
+You may also see any lint errors in the console.

 ### `npm test`

 Launches the test runner in the interactive watch mode.\